Attronarch's Athenaeum

 DriveThruRPG is running a massive site-wide sale for Black Friday.
 I spent three days making a list of adventures, bestiaries, and supplements that I am happy to recommend and that are going for a good discount.
 I tried to stay away from super-popular recommendations, and focus instead on forgotten and overlooked publications I found useful.

 Adventures are broken into three brackets: levels 1–4, levels 4–9, and levels 9 and higher.
 Bestiaries and supplements are a separate list.
 For the latter I focused on sandbox and world-building material.
-For little fun, each list has an assigned die that you can roll to determine what too look into first. :)
+For little fun, each list has an assigned die that you can roll to determine what to look into first. :)

 As always, spend responsibly!